jangor1912/meteorite-catcher/README.md

 vlc --network-caching=50 rtsp://localhost:8554/mystream
 ```

-You can also check if the gstreamer conatainer is able to capture the stream:
+You can also check if the gstreamer container is able to capture the stream:
 ```bash
 docker run \
   -it \